syxiaa/ball-k-means/README.md

 * Implementations of ball k-means algorithms as described in xxxxxxx.

-* the implementation of the ball k-means algorithm using C++ can be find in 'C++Version' file.
+* the implementation of the ball k-means algorithm of the C++ version can be found in the 'C++Version' file.

-* the implementation of the ball k-means algorithm using Python can be find in 'PythonVersion' file.
+* the implementation of the ball k-means algorithm of the Python version can be found in the 'PythonVersion' file.

 ### C++ version:

+* the implementation of the ball k-means algorithm with dividing ring is 'ball_k_means_RingVersion_Xd.cpp' and 'ball_k_means_RingVersion_Xf.cpp'.

+* the implementation of the ball k-means algorithm with dividing ring is 'ball_k_means_noRingVersion_Xd.cpp' and 'ball_k_means_noRingVersion_Xf.cpp'.

 ### Python version:

+* the implementation of the ball k-means algorithm is 'ball-kmeans-Xf.py' and 'ball-kmeans-Xd.py'.

+### Description of xd and xf versions：

+*'Xd' means that data is stored and operated in the program in double type.

+*'Xf' means that data is stored and operated in the program in float type.

+*According to our experience, the 'Xd' version can get more accurate results but the running time is slightly slower, and the 'Xf' version can reach the fastest running time, but low accuracy will result in inaccurate results.

 # Requirements